A bit about us:

 AJ has always enjoyed swimming, but it wasn’t until he started junior lifeguarding that he developed his passion for it.
 His love for the lifesaving developed and he regularly competed.
 The highlight being competing in the National Life-saving Championships at Ponds Forge.
 From there, the natural progression was to qualify as a lifeguard.

-Having spent time from the lifeguard chair watching swimming lessons, he knew that he wanted to teach and soon after, he qualified as a swimming teacher.
-He started teaching in his local pool, and then continued elsewhere when he moved to Manchester for university.
 He has been teaching for 5 years and he is experienced in teaching basic mechanics, distance swimming, lifesaving, and swimming for health and fitness.
 He has worked with swimmers of all ages in a variety of different settings: local councils, private organisations and well known hotels, which helps give him different perspectives on how to get the best from swimmers.